Financial Aid Consumer Information Q&A

 If you have met the requirements for a Federal Pell Grant, your OTAG funds will be requested from the Oklahoma State Regents office.
 Once the funds have been received an award offer will be mailed to you indicating your OTAG award.

 Federal Pell Grant Funds

 Federal Pell Grant funds will be applied directly to your student account for the current school year.
-The Explanation of Disbursements form, which you will receive with your award letter, lists the estimated date(s) of your disbursement or disbursements for each corresponding payment period.
-All charges, including tuition, books, etc., for the current school year must be paid in full before any refund will be issued to you.
+The Explanation of Disbursements form, which you will receive with your award offer, lists the estimated date(s) of your disbursement or disbursements for each corresponding payment period.
+All charges, including tuition, books, etc., for the current payment period must be paid in full before any refund will be issued to you.
 If there is a credit balance after the funds have been applied, you will receive a refund check at your campus.